Frank G. Higgins

-Francis Grant "Frank" Higgins (December 28, 1864 – October 15, 1905) was an American football player, lawyer and politician.
+Francis Grant Higgins (December 28, 1864 – October 15, 1905) was an American football player, lawyer and politician.
 He played college football at the University of Michigan.
 He was the first native-born person from Montana to become a member of the state's bar and of the state's legislature.
 He served in the Montana House of Representatives and was elected as the mayor of Missoula, Montana in 1892.
 He was the fourth Lieutenant Governor of Montana from 1901 to 1905.

 Early years

 Higgins was born in 1864 at Hell Gate, Montana, near the site of what would become Missoula, Montana.
 He was the son of Julia Grant and Christopher Powers Higgins (1830–1889), an early Montana pioneer and the founder of the city of Missoula.
 He attended the public schools of Missoula and graduated in 1881 from the military school in Faribault, Minnesota.
 He was sent east to attend the Phillips Exeter Academy at Exeter, New Hampshire.

 Higgins subsequently enrolled at the University of Michigan where he studied law and played college football as a forward for the undefeated 1885 Michigan Wolverines football team.